fossix/fossix.github.io/content/posts/2010-10-31-emacs-org-mode-productivity.md

 ---
 layout: post
 title: Emacs org-mode productivity
-excerpt: "Using emacs is awesome, using it also as a productivity tool is so productive.
+summary: "Using emacs is awesome, using it also as a productivity tool is so productive.
 Combined with org-mode emacs and your life will be not the same again."
 categories: articles
 tags: [linux, emacs, productivity, organise]
 comments: true